-Is disconnected without a high school degree/equivalency and wants to enroll in a GED program that also offers other pathways such as internships, job readiness and employer-recognized training, part-time or full-time jobs, and credentials and certifications.
+• Is disconnected without a high school degree/equivalency and wants to enroll in an HSE program that also offers other pathways such as internships, job readiness and employer-recognized training, part-time or full-time jobs, and credentials and certifications.

-Good examples of these programs include the DYCD's Train & Earn, Learn & Earn, and Advance & Earn programs.
-Co-Op Tech (The School of Cooperative Education) is another option for any young person who is enrolled in high school/HSE program and wants to gain hands-on training in the trades and earn certificate(s).
+Good examples of these programs include the DYCD's Train & Earn Program, Learn & Earn Program, and Advance & Earn Program.
+Co-Op Tech (The School of Cooperative Education) is another option for any young person ages 17-21 who is enrolled in high school/HSE program or has obtained a high school/HSE diploma and wants to gain hands-on training in the trades and earn certificate(s).

 Use One Degree to search for programs based on age, geography, requirements, etc.

-- Is enrolled in a YABC or evening school program and wants to earn another source of income during the day, but is in need of job readiness training and/or is having difficulty finding a job and needs a program to assist them; - Has a high school degree/GED and is not on a college bound pathway, but not yet prepared for an accredited vocational program or apprenticeship.
+- Is enrolled in a YABC or evening school program and wants to earn another source of income during the day, but is in need of job readiness training and/or is having difficulty finding a job and needs a program to assist them; - Has a high school degree/HSE and is not on a college bound pathway, but not yet prepared for an accredited vocational program or apprenticeship.
 NYC has many free youth workforce programs.
-Use One Degree to search for programs based on age, geography, requirements, etc. that are in line with the young person's interests and qualifications.
+Use One Degree to search for programs based on age, geography, requirements, etc.

 "Obtain (and Complete) an external internship" could be a career development goal for a young person in high school, college, or a vocational program who is able to balance their academic schedule with an internship.

-- An internship is also a useful stepping-stone for a young person who is attempting to obtain a part- or full-time job. - The internship should ideally be in an area or organization of interest to the young person.
+An internship is also a useful stepping-stone for a young person who is attempting to obtain a part- or full-time job.
+The internship should ideally be in an area or organization of interest to the young person.